thijs83/Jetracer_WS_github/README.md

 # Jetracer_WS_github
  This is the universal jetracer workspace.
-Every jetracer shuold sync with this repository.
+Every jetracer should sync with this repository periodically.
 Any new student work should be in a new package in the src file, i.e. in Jetracer_WS_github/src.
 Use sensible names like BEP_Q1Q3_2022 for example.
+Any changes should be periodically pushed.

 How to set up repository and push changes: